thearticulatemagazine/vol1/content/interview/00-edboard-vandita-ruia.md

 **Q6) What is your opinion on books - should you go for standard books or other books meant just for passing?**

-In my opinion, go for standard books and try to build concept that's how you'll score well, studying a day before won't earn you good marks.
+In my opinion, go for standard books and try to build concept.
+That's how you'll score well.
+Studying a day before won't earn you good marks.

 **Q7) Which book did you prefer in your first year?
 And what was your approach?**

-Starting with physiology, I used Guyton since the start and Ganong for some topics but at the end came down to Indhu Khurana for university, however I took Guyton as my sole standard book for physiology.
+Starting with physiology, I used Guyton since the start and Ganong for some topics but at the end came down to Indhu Khurana for university.
+However I took Guyton as my sole standard book for physiology.
 For anatomy, I used BD Chaurasia and for biochemistry I followed Satyanarayan.
 I stuck with these books throughout the year, and I advise the same - choose one book and stick with it.